 Recommended Property Tax Revenue is based on the Ad Valorem Tax Rate of 16 cents per \$100 assessed valuation.
-This is an increase from the prior year tax rate of 15 cents per \$100 assessed valuation.
-The revenue neutral after revaluation as of January 1, 2019 is 14.15 cents per \$100 assessed valuation.
-Sales and Use Taxes of \$1,150,000 are budgeted with no significant anticipated increase over the current year's budgeted revenues.
-Fire fees of \$1,918,100 reflect this year's collection estimate from Brunswick County.
-Current year revenues include a proposed 5% increase in Fire Fees.
-The \$80,000 decrease in the Permits and Fees revenue considers current year projections and reflects a more conservative approach of Building Permit and Inspection revenues.
-A 17% decrease in the revenues in the Accommodations Tax Fund and the Beach Tax Fund reflects the decreased revenues noted in the current fiscal year's occupancy tax collections.
+There is no change from the prior year tax rate of 16 cents per \$100 assessed valuation.
+Each cent (\$0.01) on the real property tax rate is equivalent to approximately \$164,512, after adjusting for the tax collection rate.
+Sales and Use Taxes of \$1,050,000 are budgeted with an anticipated decrease of \$100,000 from the current year's budgeted revenues due to COVID-19.
+Fire fees of \$2,015,000 reflect this year's collection estimate from Brunswick County.
+Current year revenues do not include an increase in Fire Fees.
+A decrease in the revenues in the Accommodations Tax Fund and the Beach Tax Fund reflects the decreased revenues noted in the current fiscal year's occupancy tax collections.